odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/six.rst

 Configure the payment method
 ----------------------------

-From your database, go to :menuselection:`Point of Sale --> Configuration --> Payment Methods` to create a new payment method specifically for Six.
-Click :guilabel:`New`, enter a :guilabel:`Name`, set the :guilabel:`Journal` field as :guilabel:`Bank`, the :guilabel:`Use a Payment Terminal` field as :guilabel:`SIX IOT`, and select the corresponding device in the :guilabel:`Payment Terminal Device` field.
+Enable the payment terminal :ref:`in the application settings <configuration/settings>` and :doc:`create the related payment method <../../payment_methods>`.
+Set the journal type as :guilabel:`Bank` and select :guilabel:`SIX IOT` in the :guilabel:`Use a Payment Terminal` field.
+Then, select your terminal device in the :guilabel:`Payment Terminal Device` field.

 .. image:: six/new-payment-method.png
    :alt: Creating a new payment method for the SIX payment terminal

+Once the payment method is created, you can select it in your POS settings.
+To do so, go to the :ref:`POS' settings <configuration/settings>`, click :guilabel:`Edit`, and add the payment method under the :guilabel:`Payments` section.

 Pay with a payment terminal
 ===========================